-In the private market, we set our price based on our production cost, the price of competitive products and acceptance level of CDC and vaccines.
+In the private market, we set our price based on our production cost, the price of competitive products and acceptance level of CDCs and patients.
 We also adjust our product price according to changes in the external environment to balance sales volume and gross profit, and ultimately to maximize sales profit margins.